 When planting vegetables as annuals, you can generally plant any vegetable you'd like as long as it has time to complete its growing cycle before the temperatures change and conditions become unfavorable.
 Perennial vegetables are a bit more restrictive, however, because you'll need to choose varieties that can survive the winters in your region.

-Gardeners in zones 7 through 9, for example, may wish to grow artichokes (Cynara scolymus).
-Asparagus (Asparagus officinalis) grows as a perennial in zones 3 through 8, and rhubarb (Rheum rhabarbarum) thrives in zones 2 through 9.
+Gardeners in zones 7 through 10, for example, may wish to grow artichokes (Cynara cardunculus).
+Asparagus (Asparagus officinalis) grows as a perennial in zones 3 through 8 or 9, and rhubarb (Rheum rhabarbarum) grows in zones 3 through 7.
 Your local garden center or nursery is one of the best places to learn about perennial vegetables that grow well in your area.